Steven Solomon’s leg can’t stop shaking.

 “The random freshman roommate process,” he tells me earnestly.
 “It introduced me to my best friend, Dylan Moore.”
 Jaded by the standard answers involving California weather or Stanford’s pristine campus, Steve’s answer takes me aback — it’s not at all what I anticipated.

 Dylan and Steve were paired together in Cedro their freshman year, although their upbringings could not have been more different.
 Dylan grew up a short drive from Stanford in a family of artists, before deciding to pursue both undergraduate and master’s degrees in Computer Science from Stanford.

-He’s a senior on campus, already beginning his master’s degree, while Steve — who admits he’d never heard of CS before coming to Stanford — is halfway across the world, training for the biggest sporting event in the world.
+He’s a senior on campus, already beginning his master’s degree, while Steve — who sheepishly told me he’d never heard of CS before coming to Stanford — is halfway across the world, training for the biggest sporting event in the world.